djr4488/metrics/README.md

 I switched configuration to using aeonbits OWNER, so configuration is now done a little differently.
 Normally I put my configuration files in my applications resources folder.

+#### MetricsRegistryBean Configuration
 To configure the MetricsRegistryBean you need a properties file called MetricsRegistryBeanConfig.properties an example below is provided -

 ```
 enableSlf4jReporter=true
 slf4jReporterNames=slf4jReporterBean
-enableScheduledReporters=false
+enableScheduledReporters=true
 scheduledReporterNames=influxReporterBean
 enableJvmCapture=true
-healthCheckNamesToRegister=
-eclispseLinkProfileWeight=ALL
+healthCheckNamesToRegister=databaseHealthCheck;jmsHealthCheck
 ```
 If you have more than one reporter bean or healthcheck bean, then separate them by a ";".

-If you choose to use the default Slf4jReporterBean, then you'll want to also include the following configuration for it in the file Slf4jReporterBeanConfig.
+#### Reporter Bean Configurations
+Currently I have two reporter beans configured.
+You can also write your own, but if you choose to use the two I have provided, then their configuration would look like the following.

+To write your own reporter bean, simply implement the "ReporterBean" interface and give your class an @Named("whatEverNameYouWant") annotation.
+Then you can add your bean name to the scheduledReporterNames if not using an slf4jReporterBean, or if you are using an slf4jReporterBean then you can add it there.

+First the Slf4jReporterBean;

 ```
 slf4jReportFrequency=30